Bank Identification Numbers

 It’s generally the first 4-6 numbers on a credit or debit card.
 These numbers can identify the issuing bank, as well as the specific card network like Visa, MasterCard, etc. Starting in 2022, the BIN increased to 8 digits to accommodate the growing number of issuers.

 Each card-issuing bank has its own BIN, which allows the financial sector to match cards with their banks.
 In addition to matching the bank and the card to one another, the BIN can also identify the type and location of the institution.
-BIN are used with all types of payment cards, including:

 • Credit Cards